Emese92/_bar-project/README.md

  ### Unfixed Bugs
  * In form.html the containers with the picture and form elements are not fully centered.
 Therefore it also start to look a bit off when looked at it on a smaller device.
 Image start to "hide" behind the form element.
+ * On the form when choosing a date it is possible to pick past dates.
+I believe it is required Javacript to fix.

 # Deployment
 The live link can be found here: